 The site totals 360.1 acres owned by Lycoming County (The County purchased 1067 acres from the FBOP, including the area currently permitted for the landfill) in Brady Township 9.5 miles south of Williamsport, at 447 Alexander Drive Montgomery, PA 17752.
 This purchase occurred in August 2023.
-The purchase of this acreage assures that 5 Counties participating in the Regional Plan will have sufficient area for expansion well into the future.
+The purchase of this acreage assures that the 5 Counties participating in the Regional Plan will have sufficient area for expansion well into the future.

-The landfill's current average daily volume is 962 tons a day, mostly comprised of municipal solid waste.
+The landfill's current average daily volume is 1,039 tons a day, mostly comprised of municipal solid waste.
 Other accepted materials for disposal include Special Handling Wastes that require additional approval prior to handling and disposal.
 These are classified as Sewage Sludge, Construction and Demolition waste, Ash, Asbestos, and Infectious Chemotherapeutic Waste.
 Industrial waste is accepted and classified as Residual Waste when it is nonhazardous.
 Hazardous and radioactive waste is not accepted or processed; incoming waste to the facility is weighed and screened for radioactivity prior to disposal.
-297,278 tons of total waste across all categories was accepted from the Region in 2022.
+A total of 248,790 tons of total waste across all categories was accepted from the Region in 2023 at the Lycoming County Landfill.

-Table 2.2-1 Waste Accepted AND Produced within Region, 2012-2021
+Table 2.2-1 Waste Disposed of by the Region at the Lycoming County Landfill, 2012-2023